Tur41k/chat-logging/README.md

 It also allows you to automatically save all SMS messages sent to you in the game for a week, then the save file will need to be manually cleared (deleted)

-The script requires CLEO 4+, SAMPFUNCS 5+ and samp event libraries.
+The script requires CLEO 4+, SAMPFUNCS 5+, samp event and imgui libraries.

 Script menu implemented on imgui